 Founded in January 1960, today there are about 6,500 OA group meetings in over 80 countries.
 One becomes a member simply by coming along to meetings and having the desire to stop compulsive eating.
 Membership is open to all and there are no dues or fees for membership.

-Meetings are held throughout the week in Hamilton, Tauranga, Rotorua, Napier, Hastings and New Plymouth.
+Meetings are held throughout the week in Hamilton, Tauranga, Napier, Hastings, New Plymouth and Palmerston North.

 If you are a Health Care Professional you may be interested to read an article which appeared in the New Zealand Medical Journal in 2010, titled “Addictive overeating: lessons learned from medical students’ perceptions of Overeaters Anonymous”.